 At 2:30 I had a really strong, long contraction that woke me up.
 I knew I would not be able to sleep anymore.
-At this point the contractions were coming every 2 – 3 min. and lasting 40 sec. and were fairly strong.
+At this point, the contractions were coming every 2 – 3 min. and lasting 40 sec. and were fairly strong.
 I finally had to DO something to get through them.
 I breathed, leaned, moved around a little.
-I woke up Ben and told him it was time to fill the birthing pool, then I called Audra and asked her to come.
+Then I woke up Ben and told him it was time to fill the birthing pool, and I called Audra and asked her to come.

-I sat in a rocking chair for awhile, closing my eyes and gently breathing through the contractions.
+I sat in a rocking chair for a while, closing my eyes and gently breathing through the contractions.
 Audra arrived around 3 while I was just relaxing there.
-After awhile I got on the birthing ball.
+After a while, I got on the birthing ball.
 I walked up and down the hall some, frequently stopping in the bathroom.
-Every time I walked around though, or sat on the toilet, the contractions came on stronger and longer, so I tended not to do that too much.
+Every time I walked around though or sat on the toilet, the contractions came on stronger and longer, so I tended not to do that too much.

 I held onto Ben during some contractions, if he was close by, putting all my tension into gripping his hands or leaning on him.
 Sometimes I stared into his eyes.
 This did not take away all the pain but it did make it more bearable.
 I spent a lot of time sitting on the birthing ball at first.
 Abby arrived around 3:30.
 Audra checked me around 4 and said I was about 4 cm and mostly effaced.